Dewy skin, shiny hair, radiant glow - the dream. Rosehip is good for that - or so they say.

 Rosehip oil benefits your digestion and bowel movements with the pectin present in it, which works as a gentle laxative that loosens up the hardened stool in the gut.
 What is rose hip good for?
 In oil, powder or extract, it is great to complement any other colon cleanse foods or tools you may be using.

-One of the most visible rose hip oil benefits is anti-aging.
-However, most people know it to be a topical use oil and don’t realize that rose hip oil consumption may contribute to collagen production.
+One of the most visible rose hip oil benefits is its anti-aging potential.
+However, most people know it to be a topical-use oil and don’t realize that rose hip oil is good for collagen production since it could contribute to its natural stores when consumed.
 One study showed that people who ingested rose hip oil powder showed “significant statistical improvement in crow’s feet wrinkles, skin moisture, and elasticity” after eight weeks of treatment.

 Because it is rich in fatty acids, rosehip oil keeps the natural moisture in skin cells from escaping.
 Research shows that rose hip obstructs skin aging and increases cell longevity.

 What is rose hip good for?
 Locking moisture in without getting sticky or inviting pimples.